-The four Gospels record how Jesus kept the anointing stirred up daily as “fresh oil” by His dedication to prayer and time spent in ongoing fellowship with God His Father.
-How much more must we need to be daily in God’s Word, in prayer, in worship, and in fellowship with the Lord to keep God’s anointing current and fresh in our lives.
+The four Gospels record how Jesus kept the anointing from God by the Spirit stirred up daily as “fresh oil” by His dedication to prayer and time spent in ongoing fellowship with God His Father.
+How much more must we need to be daily in God’s Word, in prayer, in worship, and in fellowship with the Lord to maintain a current, fresh anointing of God in our lives.
 Each of us has a decision to make: Will we do that?
-Or will be just be content with the false hope that yesterday’s anointing will carry us forward without seeking fresh impartation from God daily?
+Or will be just be content with the false hope that yesterday’s anointing will carry us forward without seeking a "fresh-oil" impartation from God daily?

 Jesus Christ was anointed by the Holy Spirit.
-The kings, priests, and prophets of the Old Testament likewise were anointed with oil, typifying the Holy Spirit’s empowerment of them for their ministries.
+The kings, priests, and prophets of the Old Testament were anointed with oil, typifying the Holy Ghost's empowerment of them for their ministries.
 Nowadays, on this side of the cross of Christ, the Spirit’s anointing is available to all born-again believers through the baptism with the Holy Spirit.
-God has anointed us (believers), wrote the apostle Paul.
+God has anointed us (Spirit-filled believers), wrote the apostle Paul.
 John wrote similar words of encouragement.

-As we have seen, kings such as David and Saul were anointed with oil, the Spirit came upon them, and they received power for their God-given tasks.
-Jesus likewise was anointed with power for ministry by the Holy Spirit (Acts 10:38): “God anointed Jesus … with the Holy Spirit and power, and…he went around doing good and healing…” This helps us understand Jesus’ words attributing even His ministry power to the Holy Spirit (Matthew 12:28).
+As we have seen, kings such as David and Saul were anointed with oil, the Spirit came upon them, and they received the Holy Ghost power they needed for their God-given tasks.
+Jesus likewise was anointed with power for ministry by the Holy Ghost (Acts 10:38) “God anointed Jesus … with the Holy Spirit [KJV: Holy Ghost] and power, and…he went around doing good and healing…” This helps us understand Jesus’ words attributing even His ministry power to the Holy Spirit (Matthew 12:28).
 The same Holy Spirit anointing is the source of power for our ministries done in Jesus’ name.

 I received the Spirit’s anointing in 1971 in Anchorage, Alaska.
 As at the first Pentecost, I spoke in tongues as the evidence of that Holy Spirit infilling and experienced a noticeable growth in God’s power in me to minister on His behalf.
 It was a glorious experience!
 But…I can’t just depend on yesterday’s anointing.
 Neither can you.
+We need a current, "fresh oil" anointing.
 The epistle writer James charged us: “Draw near to God and He will draw near to you” (James 4:8, NASB).
 We must draw close to God daily.
 Stay in fellowship with Him in prayer, in His Word, in worship, in gathering with fellow believers.
-Ask God today, and each day, for a current impartation of His Holy Spirit’s wonderful “fresh oil.”
+Ask God today, and each day, for a current impartation of His Holy Spirit’s wonderful “fresh oil” anointing.
 You’ll see your walk with God grow, rather than decline into just a backward-looking reminiscing about the “old days.”